JeffreyDavidson/jeffreydavidson/README.md

 ## 🏫 Upcoming Project: Campus-Sync

-**Campus-Sync** is a student-focused academic planning platform designed to streamline class enrollment and degree progress tracking.
+**[Campus Sync](https://github.com/JeffreyDavidson/campus-sync)** is a student-focused academic planning platform designed to streamline class enrollment and degree progress tracking.
 Built with the **TALL stack** (Tailwind CSS, Alpine.js, Laravel, and Livewire), the app aims to simplify how students manage their academic paths.

 The goal is to provide:
 - A centralized portal for course registration